 Days after he died, a Boston newspaper reported that Morris died from "a short but distressing illness."

 Morris Married A Housekeeper Accused Of Adultery And Murder

 For years, Morris never settled down, preferring instead to spend his time romancing married women.
 But he shocked the world when, at the age of 57, he married his housekeeper - and that was only the beginning.

 At a Christmas party in 1809, Morris announced his marriage to Anne Gary Randolph, 22 years his junior.
 Anne - known as Nancy - had a reputation dating back to 1792, when she was accused of adultery and murder.
 Nancy, just 17 at the time, reportedly slept with her brother-in-law.
 The illicit union produced a baby who died shortly after birth.
 Nancy was tried for murder, though she insisted the baby had been stillborn.
 She was eventually acquitted.

 On the day he married Nancy, Morris wrote in his diary, “I marry this day Anne Gary Randolph.
 No small surprise to my guests.”

 Morris Lost His Leg After Sleeping With A Married Woman

-Morris lost his leg at age 32 after he was hit by a carriage.
+Morris lost his leg at age 32 after being hit by a carriage.
 But what sounds like a simple accident goes much deeper.
 The incident happened in Philadelphia at the intersection of Logan's Alley and Dock Street, according to historian Dave Kimball.
-Morris, who had a reputation as a ladies' man, found himself in hot water after a furious husband learned that the Founding Father was sleeping with his wife.
+Morris, a reputed ladies' man, found himself in hot water after a furious husband learned the Founding Father was sleeping with his wife.